 It may sound obvious but a bag that is comfortable in the summer may not be suitable for use in colder months.
 Equally, a big, thick bag will have you sweltering from April to September.

-1 season sleeping bags - best for warm summer nights of 5°C and higher, or indoor use when backpacking.
+1 season sleeping bags - best for warm summer nights, or indoor use such as hostels.

 4 season sleeping bags - designed for very cold winter nights when you’re likely to encounter frosty and snowy weather.
 These bags are bulkier, but they will keep you comfortable in temperatures as low as -10°C.

-4+ season sleeping bags - some sleeping bags are rated as ‘5 season’.
-This term is used to refer to bags that are suitable for extreme expeditions in very cold climates.
+4+ season sleeping bags - some sleeping bags are sometimes rated as ‘5 season’.
+This term is used to refer to bags that are suitable for extreme expeditions in very cold climates and will often use down insulation.

 Comfort ratings - what do they mean?